 Everett certainly liked it and he told Lincoln, "I should be glad, if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes."
 Pro-Union newspapers praised it.

 The speech was interrupted by applause, but how much applause and when it happened is still a subject of debate.
 But Democrats quickly criticized the speech, since they were Lincoln’s avowed opponents north of the Mason-Dixon line.
 A correspondent for the Times of London called the speech “dull and commonplace.”
 The Chicago Times claimed Lincoln insulted the fallen soldiers the ceremony was supposed to honor.
-Another critic, a Harrisburg newspaper, had harsher comments (and just apologized for them last week as the 150th anniversary approached).
+Another critic, a Harrisburg newspaper, had harsher comments (and just apologized for them in 2013).